LED & Contraindications

 Cardiovascular | Thiazide diuretics: Bendroflumethiazide (Corzide), Chlorthalidone (Thalitone), Hydrochlorothiazide (Microzide), Hydroflumethiazide (Diucardin), Indapamide (Lozol), Methyclothiazide (Enduron), Metolazone (Zaroxolyn), Polythiazide (Renese) Diuretics, Other: Furosemide (Lasix), Triamterene (Dyrenium) | If YES, the treatment can be administered as long as the medication has not been taken within the last 5 days. |

-I've read that light sensitivity is a contraindications but what about prescription Retin A (Tretinoin)?
+I've read that light sensitivity is a contraindication, but what about prescription Retin-A (Tretinoin)?
 Is that problematic?

-Light sensitivity isn’t always a contraindication but it’s highlighted so users act with caution.
+Light sensitivity isn’t always a contraindication, but it’s highlighted to encourage users to act with caution.
 For some people, topical and oral medication may cause your body to absorb more light in one go, which can overwhelm the cells and cause an adverse reaction - whether it’s temporary redness or an itchy rash.
-Ways around this are to complete the patch test when on oral medication, to ensure your body reacts well to light, and always apply topical medication (such as Retin-A) after your light treatment - leaving a good 24-48 hours post application before delivering the light again.
+Ways around this include completing the patch test while on oral medication, ensuring your body reacts well to light, and always applying topical medication (such as Retin-A) after your light treatment, leaving a good 24-48 hours post-application before delivering the light again.
 Microdermabrasion superficially exfoliates the top layers of skin and doesn’t cause light sensitivity to LED (remember it is not UV and does not physically heat up the skin).

-However an additional issue that can occur when using specific prescription strength topical medications such as Tretinoin and Benzylperoxide (ie DUAC), which speed up cellular turnover causing dryness and shedding side effects.
-LED can increase further increase the cellular turnover and shedding.
-Therefore it is best to reduce the application of LED during the period of time that you are using the topical medication.
+However, an additional issue that can occur when using specific prescription-strength topical medications, such as Tretinoin and Benzoyl Peroxide (i.e., DUAC), which speed up cellular turnover, can cause dryness and shedding side effects.
+LED can further increase the cellular turnover and shedding.
+Therefore, it is best to reduce LED use during the time you are using the topical medication.